Journalists under threat: April's 10 most urgent cases | DW | 02.04.2020

 Every month, the One Free Press Coalition draws attention to unresolved cases of crimes against journalists.
 In April, the list includes the cases of Mohammad Mosaed, Maria Ressa and Alaa Abdelfattah.

-In Malta, people honor the memory of murdered journalist Daphne Caruana Galizia who was assissanted in a car bombing in October 2017.
+In Malta, people honor the memory of investigative journalist Daphne Caruana Galizia who was assassinated in a car bombing in October 2017.

 1. Mohammad Mosaed (Iran)